Q4OS: Quarkos 22.04

 Quarkos 22.04 'Jammy' was released on 24 August 2022, based on Ubuntu 22.04 LTS and Plasma 5.24.
 It will be supported until at least April 2027.

 Quarkos 22.04 changes the branding from simply Quark to Quarkos, bringing separate installation media for the Trinity desktop, which has been updated to R14.0.12, but with the KDE Plasma edition as the default.

 Quarkos 22.04.5 and 22.04.6 were released on 29 December 2022 and 27 February 2023 respectively, each bringing security updates and bugfixes from upstream Ubuntu.

 Quarkos 22.04.7 was released on 19 March 2023, and brought updates from the latest release of Ubuntu 22.04.
 It also replaced much of the Q4OS branding with its own, including artwork, logos and branding integrated into the system.
 The source code was made available on the Q4OS project GitHub.

 Quarkos 22.04-r8, released on 23 June 2023, brought the newest patches from Ubuntu 22.04 and Q4OS.
 It improves the Debonaire Plasma theme, updates the Trinity Desktop Environment to version 14.1.1 and includes fixes for the Trinity audio system.

 FreeXP

-FreeXP is a system based Q4OS which included XPQ4.
+FreeXP is a system based on Q4OS which included XPQ4.
 Users can set up the system using a .esh file to install the full set of features, or a live installer with the changes already made.
 The purpose of the project is to provide an 'XP Simulation', similar to how FreeDOS emulates MS-DOS, making it easy to run legacy Windows XP applications and executables.
 The standalone project has merged with the XPQ4 project, where users can download FreeXP, XPQ4 installer for the Plasma or Trinity desktop, and 'Free10', a project similar to FreeXP but emulating Windows 10.